 - Using cheating software to evade the U.S. testing process and hiding material evidence about its cheating from U.S. regulators

-VW is also being charged with a separate crime of importing vehicles installed with deceptive software into the U.S. by means of false statements about the vehicles’ fulfilment of U.S, emissions limitations.
+VW is also being charged with a separate crime of importing vehicles installed with deceptive software into the U.S. by means of false statements about the vehicles’ fulfillment of U.S, emissions limitations.

 In addition to these charges, a federal grand jury in the Eastern District of Michigan indicted six of the company’s executives and employees for their role in the decade-long conspiracy.